fenok/react-router-typesafe-routes/README.md

 -   To make params merging possible, state has to be an object, and hash has to be one of the predefined strings (or any string).
 -   Since react-router only considers path on routes matching, search parameters, state fields, and hash are considered optional upon URL or state building.
 -   Hash is always considered optional upon URL parsing.
+-   To prevent overlapping with route API, child routes have to start with an uppercase letter.
+-   To emphasize that routes relativity is governed by the library, leading slashes in path templates are forbidden.
+Trailing slashes are also forbidden due to being purely cosmetic.

 ## How is it different from existing solutions?